Lausanne Committee for World Evangelization: Publications

-Lausanne publications include The Lausanne Covenant, the Manilla Manifesto and the Cape Town Commitment, many influential books, and a wealth of available online material from the whole Lausanne history, as well as specialized papers from global forums and consultations.
+Lausanne publications include The Lausanne Covenant, the Manila Manifesto and the Cape Town Commitment, many influential books, and a wealth of available online material from the whole Lausanne history, as well as specialized papers from global forums and consultations.
 These include workbooks for choosing strategies with which to evangelize to "unreached peoples".
 The documents of greatest significance to date are The Lausanne Covenant, which is used by evangelical mission organisations worldwide as a basis for faith, action and partnership, and The Cape Town Commitment which is "in two parts.
 Part l sets out biblical convictions, passed down to us in the scriptures, and Part ll sounds the call to action."

 Lausanne also publishes occasional papers on its website.
 These landmark documents are known as Lausanne Occasional Papers (LOPs).
 Most of the early LOPs focus on Christian witness to specific groups such as Hindus, Buddhists, refugees and nominal Christians.
 The 2004 Forum in Pattaya generated 31 LOPs on a wide range of areas, including bioethics, business-as-mission, the persecution of Christians, and globalization.

 The series of booklets, The Didasko Files, includes some Lausanne Movement documents such as a study guide to The Lausanne Covenant, written by the chief architect of the covenant, John Stott.